milesw/ldimport/README.md

 2. Choose Linked Data Fetcher as the Fetcher plugin.
 3. Choose Linked Data Parser as the Parser plugin.
 4. Choose any Processor plugin.
 5. Add mappings from linked data to Drupal fields under Processor / Mapping.
 Be sure to include at least one unique mapping (e.g. URI → Feeds URL, or URI → Feeds GUID).
 There are two special mapping sources: "URI" and "Label".
 Beyond those, use the full predicate URI as the mapping source.
-Separate predicate URIs with empty brackets (e.g. " [] ") to map properties from related individuals.
+Separate predicate URIs with spaces and empty brackets (" [] ") to map properties from related individuals.
 6. Visit /import and click on your importer.
 7. Enter a list of URIs for resources you want to import.
 8. Run the import.